jdsiegel/chef-orch/README.md

 Here's the quickest way to try out the orch cookbook:

-1. have a rails app that's ready for deployment
+1. have a rails app that uses postgresql that's ready for deployment

 2. spin up a new ubuntu server.
 You can use Vagrant if you like, but make sure you add a Host section in your ssh config